SB-5

 Enforcement Authority

 Attorney general enforcement only.
 The attorney general may bring a civil action to enforce any violation.
-Before initiating an enforcement action, the attorney general must provide the operator with 45 days' written notice identifying each alleged violation.
+Before initiating an enforcement action, the attorney general must provide 45 days' written notice identifying each alleged violation.
 The attorney general may not initiate an action if the operator cures the violation within 45 days and provides a written statement that the violation is cured and no further violations will occur.
-The attorney general may proceed if the operator fails to cure or commits another violation of the same provision after curing and providing a written statement.
-No private right of action is created.
+The cure period does not apply if the operator fails to cure after notice or commits another violation of the same provision after previously curing and certifying compliance.

 Penalties

 Civil fine of up to $10,000 per violation.
-Violation of an administrative or court order issued under this Part subjects the person to a civil penalty of up to $5,000 per violation.
-If the court grants judgment or injunctive relief to the attorney general, the court shall award reasonable attorney fees, court costs, and investigative costs.
-All fines and civil penalties collected are used by the attorney general for consumer protection enforcement or education.
+Violation of an administrative or court order issued under this Part subjects the violator to a civil penalty of up to $5,000 per violation.
+If the court grants judgment or injunctive relief, the court shall award the attorney general reasonable attorney fees, court costs, and investigative costs.
+All monies collected are used by the attorney general for consumer protection enforcement or education.

 Who Is Covered